fernando-santos/phd-cross-docking/README.md

 # phd-cross-docking

-All files of a branch-and-cut-and-price algorithm implementation for the vehicle routing problem with cross-docking.
+All files of a branch-and-cut-and-price algorithm implementation for the vehicle routing problem with cross-docking (VRPCD).
 This includes mathematical models, different algorithm implementations and computational results.